FabioYyc/AWS-CSA-2019-study-notes/Course/IAM/README.md

 ## IAM Consist of the following

 * Users: People, end users.
-* Groups: Collection of users.
+* Groups: Collection of users, users in the groud will inherited the policy from the group.
 * Policies: Are basically the Permissions.
 Are made up of Documents, formatted in JSON.
 * Roles: Is a way to allow one part of AWS to another part.